minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct-info.rst

 .. start-mc-admin-svcacct-info-desc

-The :mc-cmd:`mc admin user svcacct info` command returns a description of the specified access key.
+The :mc-cmd:`mc admin user svcacct info` command returns a description of the specified :ref:`access key <minio-id-access-keys>`.

 .. end-mc-admin-svcacct-info-desc

+"Access Keys" have equivalent functionality to and replace the concept of "Service Accounts" in MinIO.

 The description output includes the following details, as available: